 — Roy T. Bennett

 Turn the tables on how you think about your flaws.
-Your loved ones already love your imperfections, so it’s possible you can too!
-Especially cherish the features you can’t change because you might as well enjoy them!
+Your loved ones already love your imperfections, so you can too!
+Love the features of yourself that you can’t change.
+You can’t improve them, so you might as well embrace them!

-If you have a big nose, love it, and don’t worry about what others think.
+If you have a big nose, love it, and don’t worry about others’ thoughts.
 Or maybe you’re really short or tall?
-You can’t change it, so embrace it!
+You can’t change it, so embrace it.
+Then, resolve to improve the parts you can change like weight loss or taking better care of yourself.

 2. Don’t bully yourself